Efficient Spatio-Temporal Signal Recognition on Edge Devices Using PointLCA-Net: PointLCA-Net

 \subsection{Feature Extraction}

-Fig.~\ref{fig:pointnet} illustrates the feature extraction process using the PointNet~\cite{qi2017pointnet} architecture, which processes 3D point cloud data by first aligning the data into a canonical space using an input transformation network (Input Transform).
-Each point is then independently processed through shared Multi-Layer Perceptrons (MLPs) and feature transformation network (Feature Transform) to extract point-wise features.
-These features are aggregated using a symmetric function (Max Pooling), to produce a permutation-invariant global feature vector.
-The resulting 1024-dimensional feature vector captures comprehensive geometric and semantic information of the point cloud.
-These features $\phi_i$ are then used to construct the dictionary $\phi$ (Eq.~\ref{dictionary}).
+Fig.~\ref{fig:pointnet} illustrates the feature extraction process using a pre-trained PointNet~\cite{qi2017pointnet}, which processes point clouds by first aligning the input data points into a canonical space using an input transformation network (Input Transform).
+Each data point is then independently processed through a shared Multi-Layer Perceptron MLP(64, 64), feature transformation network (Feature Transform) and MLP(64, 128, 1024) to extract point-wise features.
+These features are aggregated using a symmetric Max Pooling function, to produce a permutation-invariant global feature vector $\phi_i$.
+The resulting 1024-dimensional feature vector captures comprehensive geometric and semantic information from the point cloud.
+These feature vectors are then used to construct the dictionary $\phi$ (see Fig.~\ref{lca-arch}), which is later used by the Exemplar LCA-Decoder algorithm (see Eq.~\ref{dictionary})).